Land registration (Scots law): Material facts

 On 27 January 1992, the Grainger's solicitor finally registered the disposition granted in November 1990 in the Land Registers of Scotland.
-There were now two individuals claiming ownership of the house in Peterculter: (1) Ms Burnett's trustee (who presumably wanted to retain the property to sell it in order to satisfy her creditors) and (2) The Graingers, who had moved into the house and had believed it to be theres from the moment they took possession.
-Ms Burnett's trustee raised an action for declarator in the Sheriff Court at Aberdeen, in the Sheriffdom of the Grampian, Highland and Island.
-A declarator is an order of the court whereby a pursuer, the person raising the action, asks the court to declare the existence of a right, obligation by order (ie: 'the right is declared to exist')), in this case, that Ms Burnett's trustee had the right of ownership to house in Peterculter.
+There were now two individuals claiming ownership of the house in Peterculter: (1) Ms Burnett's trustee (who presumably wanted to retain the property to sell it in order to satisfy her creditors) and (2) The Graingers, who had moved into the house and had believed it to be theirs from the moment they took possession.
+Ms Burnett's trustee raised an action for declarator in the sheriff court at Aberdeen, in the Sheriffdom of the Grampian, Highland and Island.
+A 'declarator' is an order of the court whereby a pursuer, the person raising the action, asks the court to declare the existence of a right, obligation by order (i.e. the right is "declared to exist"), in this case, that Ms Burnett's trustee had the right of ownership to the house in Peterculter.